 In 2005, PFCI discontinued operations of its Texas Manok's Restaurants.
 Accordingly, it terminated all its employees and provided full valuation allowances on all its remaining assets.
 On July 26, 2017, the BOD and Stockholders of PFCI approved the shortening of the corporate life of PFCI until March 31, 2019.
+On February 16, 2021, PFCI filed with the SEC a Notice of Retention of Corporate Term (until March 31, 2019).
 PFCI which ceased operations since 2005 and was placed under the liquidation process.
 The Company deconsolidated PFCI and recognized a gain of 28.2 million on deconsolidation.